Everyone loves a good deal.

 You can offer your customers pre-selected products based on what's currently in their cart (or the dollar amount of the order).

 Let’s say a customer adds a camera to their cart.
 You’re able to offer them a memory card and a camera bag to go along with it.
-Or, if they’re buying a laptop, offer them a laptop case to go with it!
+Or, if they’re buying a laptop, offer them a laptop case!

 How awesome is that?
 Upselling product bundles has never been easier!